top of page

 DSC05165_edited.jpg

-teaching credential the year after a real-estate crisis sent the job market tumbling so he did the next logical thing and got a job teaching English in Ukraine.
-This experience would turn out to be a pivotal moment in his life as it sparked his thirst for international teaching, but it also introduced him to the wonderful people and culture of Ukraine.
-In fact, Jacob returned to Ukraine at the tail end of the Maidan protests to see firsthand the passion of the country as it sought after positive change.
+Unfortunately, Jacob earned his teaching credential just as the real estate crash sent the job market spiraling.
+So, he took the next logical step and accepted a position teaching English in Ukraine.
+That experience became a turning point in his life: it sparked a love for international education and introduced him to the warmth, resilience, and culture of the Ukrainian people.
+Jacob later returned to Ukraine at the tail end of the Maidan protests to witness firsthand the country’s struggle and passion for positive change.

 Some of Jacob's favorite books